 - Nicaragua produces some of the best cigars, some of the world’s best coffee and some of the finest rums in the world

-- Nicaraguay has plenty to explore including the gorgeous white-sand beaches of the Pacific Coast, hiking the numerous volcanoes, or strolling down the old colonial streets of Granada
+- Nicaragua has plenty to explore including the gorgeous white-sand beaches of the Pacific Coast, hiking the numerous volcanoes, or strolling down the old colonial streets of Granada

 - “Nicaragua has the lowest crime rate in Central America, lower than the United States or Europe” (Lonely Planet)

-- “Nicaragua is one of the best value travel destinations for 2014” (Lonely Planet)
+- “Nicaragua is one of the best value travel destinations.